LAB02-Admin/HASS.Agent-Docs/docs/introduction.md

 Tip: you can use Home Assistant's [glossary](https://www.home-assistant.io/docs/glossary/) to look up words you don't know yet.

-Tip: EverythingSmartHome's youtube video is a great guide to get you started: [Control Your Windows PC With Home Assistant!](https://www.youtube.com/watch?v=B4SnJPVbSXc)
+Tip: EverythingSmartHome's youtube video is a great guide to get you started: [Control Your Windows PC With Home Assistant!](https://www.youtube.com/watch?v=B4SnJPVbSXc).
+Note that it is based on an older version, so for instance the mentioned missing 'notification actions' are already implemented.

-> Note: this document may include features that are only available in the latest beta.
-Check the [release page](https://github.com/LAB02-Research/HASS.Agent/releases) for a list of all releases.

 ----